gabriel-ferraz-mb/teste_imaflora/README.md

 # Gabriel Ferraz - Imaflora
 ---

-Set of scripts to download Data from TerraBrasilis Web Feature Service
+Set of scripts to download yearly deforestation data from TerraBrasilis Web Feature Service, treat it and insert into SQL database

 ---
 ### Installation